Ceri-Jane/milestone-project-one/TESTING.md

 2. Artist page

-Erros were shown for multiple use of an ID.
+Errors were shown for multiple use of an ID.

 ![HTML code check on artist page](assets/images/html-check-artist-error.png)

-The same ID was used on 3 seperate artist cards.
+The same ID was used on 3 separate artist cards.
 I fixed the error by giving each artist card their own ID.

 ![HTML code check and fix on artist page](assets/images/html-check-artist-fixed.png)